tlindsay42/ArmorPowerShell/docs/cmd_invoke.rst

 PARAMETERS
     -Endpoint <String>
+        Specifies the Armor API endpoint.

     -Headers <Hashtable>
+        Specifies the headers of the Armor API web request.

     -Method <String>
+        Specifies the method used for the Armor API web request.
+The permitted values are:
+        - Delete
+        - Get
+        - Patch
+        - Post
+        - Put

     -Body <String>
+        Specifies the body of the Armor API web request.
+This parameter is ignored for Get requests.

     -SuccessCode <UInt16>
+        Specifies the value of the HTTP response code that indicates success for this Armor API web request.

     -Description <String>
+        If the PowerShell $ConfirmPreference value is elevated for this Armor API web request by setting the -Confirm parameter to $true, this specifies the text to display at the user prompt.

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,